Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 Etsy is built on the idea that we can build a more fulfilling and lasting world by increasing the sense of connection between people who make things and people who use those things.

-We all, in this room, in Engineering, and everyone who works at Etsy, are actively involved in building a thing.
+We all, in this room, in Engineering, and everyone who works at Etsy, are actively involved in building a thing: Etsy.
 Our users … well, they use that thing by definition, right?
 So there’s a beautiful parallel between what we -- all of Etsy Admin -- do for our users and what our sellers do for our buyers.

 This is happy and positive and full of good feelings, isn’t it?